-J.1 Information on principal adverse impacts on the climate and other environment-related adverse impacts of the consensus mechanism
+J.1 Mandatory information on principal adverse impacts on the climate and other environment-related adverse impacts of the consensus mechanism

-The AVAX token operates on the Avalanche network, which leverages a combination of Proof-of-Stake (PoS) and the Avalanche consensus protocol-a model designed to be significantly more energy-efficient than traditional Proof-of-Work (PoW) systems.
-Rather than depending on high-powered mining operations, Avalanche achieves consensus through sub-sampled voting among validators, which minimizes computational intensity.
-However, it is important to emphasize that this does not imply a net reduction of energy consumption or environmental impact in absolute terms.
-Rather, it reflects a comparatively less burdensome framework in terms of energy use.

-In line with MiCA's regulatory requirements for climate and environmental disclosure, Avalanche reports key sustainability indicators based on network activity and infrastructure.
-According to the latest available estimates, the Avalanche network's total annual energy consumption is approximately 844,800.82200 kWh, with emissions metrics reflecting the operation of validator nodes and underlying infrastructure.
+Avalanche's consensus mechanism is designed to be energy-efficient, resulting in a minimal environmental footprint compared to traditional Proof-of-Work blockchains.
+Because Avalanche uses Proof-of-Stake and the Avalanche consensus (which relies on network communication rather than heavy computation), it avoids the huge electricity consumption associated with mining on networks.

+According to a 2023 study by the Crypto Carbon Ratings Institute (CCRI), Avalanche's entire network consumes roughly 469.8 MWh per year and emits about 178.3 tCO2e (tons of CO2 equivalent) per year

+For context, it's been reported that Avalanche uses only about 0.00034% of the energy of the Bitcoin network, and roughly 8.2% of the energy of the Ethereum network.

+In other words, Avalanche is approximately 300,000× more energy-efficient than Bitcoin in terms of total network energy draw.
+These figures indicate that Avalanche's consensus mechanism has negligible adverse climate impact relative to older blockchain systems.

 General information S.1 Name Name reported in field A.1 LCX S.2 Relevant legal entity identifier Identifier referred to in field A.2 529900SN07Z6RTX8R418 S.3 Name of the crypto-asset Name of the crypto-asset, as reported in field D.2 Avalanche S.4 Consensus Mechanism The consensus mechanism, as reported in field H.4 The Avalanche blockchain network employs a unique Proof-of-Stake consensus mechanism called Avalanche Consensus, which involves three interconnected protocols: Snowball, Snowflake, and Avalanche.Avalanche Consensus Process 1.
 Snowball Protocol: o Random Sampling: Each validator randomly samples a small, constant-sized subset of other validators.
 Repeated Polling: Validators repeatedly pollthe sampled validators to determine the preferred transaction.
 Confidence Counters: Validators maintain confidence counters for each transaction, incrementing them each time a sampled validator supports their preferred transaction.

 Decision Threshold: Once the confidencecounter exceeds a pre-defined threshold, the transaction is considered accepted.

 2. Snowflake Protocol: Binary Decision: Enhances the Snowball protocol by incorporating a binary decision process.
 Validators decide between two conflicting transactions.

-Binary Confidence:Confidence counters are used to track the preferred binary decision.
+Binary Confidence: Confidence counters are used to track the preferred binary decision.
 Finality: When a binary decision reaches a certain confidence level, it becomes final.

 3. Avalanche Protocol: DAG Structure: Uses a Directed Acyclic Graph (DAG) structure to organize transactions, allowing for parallel processing and higher throughput.
 Transaction Ordering: Transactions are added to the DAG based on their dependencies, ensuring a consistent order.
 Consensus on DAG: While most Proof-of-Stake Protocols use a Byzantine Fault Tolerant (BFT) consensus, Avalanche usesthe Avalanche Consensus, Validators reach consensus on the structure and contents of the DAG through repeated Snowball and Snowflake.

-S.5 Incentive Mechanisms and Applicable Fees Incentive mechanisms to secure transactions and any fees applicable, as reported in field H.5 Avalanche uses a consensus mechanism known as Avalanche Consensus, which relies on a combination of validators, staking, and a novel tees applicable, as reported in field H.5 approach to consensus to ensure the network's security and integrity.
+S.5 Incentive Mechanisms and Applicable Fees

+Incentive mechanisms to secure transactions and any fees applicable, as reported in field H.5

+Avalanche uses a consensus mechanism known as Avalanche Consensus, which relies on a combination of validators, staking, and a novel approach to consensus to ensure the network's security and integrity.
 Validators: Staking: Validators on the Avalanche network are required to stake AVAX tokens.
 The amount staked influences their probability of being selected to propose or validate new blocks.
+Rewards:

-Rewards: Validators earn rewards for their participation in the consensus process.
+Validators earn rewards for their participation in the consensus process.
 These rewards are proportional to the amount of AVAX staked and their uptime and performance in validating transactions.
 Delegation: Validators can also accept delegations from other token holders.

 Delegators share in the rewards based on the amount they delegate, which incentivizes smaller holders to participate indirectly in securingthe network.
-2. Economic Incentives: Block Rewards: Validators receive block rewards for proposing and validating blocks.
-These rewards aredistributed from the network's inflationary issuance of AVAX tokens.
-Transaction Fees: Validators also earn a portion of the transaction feespaid by users.
-This includes fees for simple transactions, smart contract interactions, and the creation of new assets on the network.
-3.